 The costs of using relaxed models depends, in large part, on the complexity of reasoning with them.
-I find reasoning with relaxed models in the class "relaxing all orders" more difficult than reasoning with SC.
-Even though I have co-authored a half-dozen papers on the subject, I still have to think carefully before I can correctly make any precise statement about one of the existing models.
+I find reasoning with relaxed models in the class "relaxing all orders" to be difficult, even though I have co-authored a half-dozen papers on the subject.
+In particular, I still have to think carefully before I can correctly make any precise statement about one of the existing models.
 Certainly middleware authors can understand the models, but do they want to spend their time dealing with definitions of various partial orders and about non-atomic operations?
-(A non-atomic operation allows its effects to be seen by some processors before others, in a manner detectable by running programs).
+(A nonatomic operation allows its effects to be seen by some processors before others, in a manner detectable by running programs).
 Middleware authors must understand the models to a fairly good level of detail to be able to include sufficient fences without adding too many unnecessary ones.
 Too many unnecessary fences will reduce the performance gap seen in practice.
 In addition, authors of portable middleware (e.g., compilers) will need to master different relaxed models for different hardware targets.

 Others, however, will disagree with me and argue that reasoning with models in the class "relaxing all orders" is not that bad.
-Unfortunately, there is no final technical arbiter of whether something is "too complex."
+Unfortunately, there is no final technical arbiter of whether something is "too complex".
 Thus, readers will have to decide for themselves.

-What about hardware memory consistency models in the class "relaxing write to read program order?"
-In my opinion, middleware authors targeting these models have an easier task than those targeting the class "relaxing all orders."
+What about hardware memory consistency models in the class "relaxing write to read program order"?
+In my opinion, middleware authors targeting these models have an easier task than those targeting the class "relaxing all orders".
 Assuming causality-as found in the commercial models of this class (IBM 370, Pentium Pro, and Sun TSO)-middleware authors can reason with SC and not have to consider placing fences, as long as they avoid using convoluted code (e.g., Table 2).
-On the other hand, compiler writers must still understand these models if they want to ensure that "convoluted code" behaves as written.
+Therefore, in my opinion, these models add a negligible intellectual burden to middleware authors.
+On the other hand, others argue that "close to SC" is "not SC".
+This is theoretically correct.
+The reader will have to judge who is right in practice.